radutla/maersk-booking-app/README.md

 - creates a new booking
 - expects a valid booking json object.
-- adds the given book to the collection.
+- adds the given booking to the collection.
 - the response code is 201, and the response body is the created booking object.

 **GET** request to `/findAll`: